anastassia-b/compilation/DevOps/notes.md

 ### Lesson 1: First Steps

 You will Learn:
-Linux systems
+* Linux systems
-Networking
+* Networking
-Software development
+* Software development
-Tools and why they matter
+* Tools and why they matter

 You will build:
-Functioning applications on the cloud
+* Functioning applications on the cloud
-Cloud infrastructures
+* Cloud infrastructures

 General Topics:
-Software: A program that runs on a computer.
+* Software: A program that runs on a computer.
-Operating System: Computer software that manages other software.
+* Operating System: Computer software that manages other software.
-GNU/Linux: A free Operating System.
+* GNU/Linux: A free Operating System.
-Computer Security: Like physical security but harder to solve with a baseball bat.
+* Computer Security: Like physical security but harder to solve with a baseball bat.
-Virtual Machine: A computer emulated in software.
+* Virtual Machine: A computer emulated in software.
-Containers: Not virtual machines, but basically virtual machines.
+* Containers: Not virtual machines, but basically virtual machines.
-Development:
-Version Control: A way to track changes and contributions to a project.
+* Version Control: A way to track changes and contributions to a project.
-Continuous Integration: Releasing updates continuously.
+* Continuous Integration: Releasing updates continuously.
-Buzzwords:
-FOSS: Free (and Libre) Open Source Software.
-Free as in Speech, not Free as in Pizza (but that too usually).
+* FOSS: Free (and Libre) Open Source Software.
-‘The Cloud’: Computers somewhere else.
+* ‘The Cloud’: Computers somewhere else.
-Docker: Software that manages Linux containers
+* Docker: Software that manages Linux containers

-SSH: Secure Shell
+**SSH: Secure Shell**

 Secure Shell (SSH) provides a secure channel to access a Linux machine remotely via command line.
-It’s a primary tool for almost every DevOps engineer Designed as a replacement to Telnet which provides unsecured remote shell access Allows for password logins and private/public key-based logins which are more secure Some tricks you can do with SSH
+It’s a primary tool for almost every DevOps engineer Designed as a replacement to Telnet which provides unsecured remote shell access Allows for password logins and private/public key-based logins which are more secure

+Some tricks you can do with SSH:
-Run a single command remotely
+* Run a single command remotely
-Secure file transfer (via scp or WinSCP)
+* Secure file transfer (via scp or WinSCP)
-Port forwarding, SOCKS proxy or tunnel
+* Port forwarding, SOCKS proxy or tunnel
-SSHFS – userspace filesystem which uses SSH
+* SSHFS – userspace filesystem which uses SSH

 ### Lesson 2: Operating Systems

 An Operating System is the software which manages physical computing resources, interfaces between the hardware and the applications on a computer, and what exposes a creates a number of APIs for giving developers access to low-level applications / hardware.

 The OS is not always one thing or another.
 Some Operating systems are behemoths while others are minimal.
 Some are designed for teaching purposes while others are optimized for managing data centers.

-The general diagram, from you -> hardware, looks like this:

-User Interface: What you interact with.
+* User Interface: What you interact with.
 Window Managers for instance.
-Application Layer: What developers use to make software run.
+* Application Layer: What developers use to make software run.
-Kernel: The Core of the OS.
+* Kernel: The Core of the OS.
 Makes communication between hardware and applications sane.
-Hardware: What does the actual computations.
+* Hardware: What does the actual computations.
 The thing your keyboard is plugged into.

 Popular Operating Systems

 There are many popular (used daily by many people) Operating Systems out there.
 The ones listed below all get the same jobs done (browsing the web, editing documents, playing games, etc), but they approach the problem in a technically or philosophically different way.

 UNIX